vladimirfomene/vladimirfomene.github.io/content/blog/bitcoin-addresses.md

 `hash = RIPEMD160(SHA256(script))`

 Then encoding this hash with base58 checksum with a version prefix of 5.
 They usually start with "3" after encoding.
+Aside from this, SEGWIT also introduced two new address types, Pay-To-Witness-Script-Hash (P2WSH) and Pay-To-Witness-Public-Key-Hash (P2WPKH).

 ### Conclusion